HavenAdventures/OroniaWiki/Places/Inversia/Ros/TheHearthDistrict/TheWanderingWyvern.md

   - Summary: The Azure Dawn has discovered references to Eldoria, an ancient city said to contain untold knowledge and artifacts.
 The adventurers are to locate the city and retrieve any magical artifacts.
 - **The Black Sun Uprising**
 	- Job Contact: Commander Aric Stormrider (Golden Guardians)
-	- Summary: A powerful necromancer has cast a ritual that darkened the skies over Inver, turning the city into a haven for undead creatures.
-The adventurers must travel to Inver, break through the undead forces, and stop the necromancer before the entire region falls under their control.
-The city’s defenses are failing, and time is running out.
+	- Summary: Grim news comes from outside the city walls.
+A powerful necromancer has cast a ritual that darkened the skies over Inver, turning the village into a haven for undead creatures.
+The adventurers must travel to Inver and support the villagers.